 These poems are from Alison’s debut collection, Lemons in the Chicken Wire, and are reproduced in Tincture Journal with thanks to Magabala Books.
 Interview questions by Stuart Barnes and Daniel Young.

 The interview and poems also appear in Issue 13.
-Check out the full table of contents here and consider supporting our work by subscribing or buying a copy.
+Check out the full table of contents here and consider supporting our work by buying a copy.

 A scalp-scab burnt and straw-haired woman